mukhortov/HESH-WordPress-Plugin/readme.txt

 2. Activate the plugin on the 'Plugins' page

 == Changelog ==

+= 1.7.1 =
+* fixed bug: return key would create two new lines and ignore indent
+* fixed bug: wp native "Add Media" button was not working
+* added version string to .css and .js resources for cache-busting purposes

 = 1.7.0 =
 * Ctrl-S / Cmd-S saving will now select "Save Draft" if the post has not been published yet